Australian Ninja Warrior: Season 4 (2020)

-The fourth season premiered on 26 July 2020, on Nine Network.
+The fourth season premiered on 26 July 2020, on the Nine Network.
 The season was filmed at Melbourne Showgrounds, Melbourne.
 In this season there was a total of over 140 ninjas, each was placed into one of the four heats, with the top 16 in each heat advancing to the semi-finals.
 In both of the two semi-finals, the top 12 competitors continued to the Grand Final where eight ninjas successfully completed the first stage of the course, four completed the second stage and three completed the third stage.
 Ben Polson was the fastest of the remaining three and was able to climb Mount Midoriyama in 25.56, earning him the title as the first legitimate winner of Australian Ninja Warrior and received $400,000.

 Season 5 (2021)

-The fifth season premiered on 20 June 2021, on Nine Network.
+The fifth season premiered on 20 June 2021, on the Nine Network.
 The season was filmed at Sydney Olympic Park, New South Wales.
 In this season there was a total of over 200 ninjas, each was placed into one of the four heats, with the top 20 in each heat advancing to the Semi-finals and with each winner of the Power Tower advancing straight to the Grand Final or getting a second chance advantage and winning $200,000.